sumit612/esp_mesh_tcp/README.md

 <img src="tcp_terminal_settings.jpg">
 <img src="tcp_terminal_waiting.jpg">

 After succesful tcp server setup take note of the IP address shown in the top left of the TCP Terminal app.
-This IP will be provided to root device via menuconfig.
+This IP will be provided to root node via menuconfig.

-1. **Flash root and non-root device**
+1. **Flash root and non-root node**
 The the instructions provided in root [README.md](https://github.com/sumit612/esp_mesh_tcp/blob/dev/root/README.md) and non-root [README.md](https://github.com/sumit612/esp_mesh_tcp/blob/dev/non_root/README.md).
-Please take note that in the mesh network topoligy used in this example can have only one root device and multiple non-root device.
+Please take note that in the mesh network topoligy used in this example can have only one root node and multiple non-root node.
 If everything is okay then ESP32 root and non-root will send below data through UART respectively.
 <img src="root_and_non_root_debug.PNG">

-The data shown in TCP Terminal are actually from non-root device.
+The data shown in TCP Terminal are actually from non-root node.
 <img src="tcp_terminal_connect.jpg">

 The points below have been directly put from ESP-MDF [README.md](https://github.com/espressif/esp-mdf/blob/master/README.md) as they seemed informative.